 5. Delay as Long as Possible

 Can you hold off your purchase for a few years?
 If you can, consider investing your savings for a few years and use compound interest to your advantage.
 Depending on the time you’re willing to delay your purchase, you can utilize CDs or find a high-interest savings or checking account.
-If you’re willing to wait 3 years or longer, then investing your money in the stock market may be a viable option and help add significantly to your down payment.
+If you’re willing to wait 3 years or longer, investing your money in the stock market may be a viable option and help add significantly to your down payment.

 The longer you’re able to wait, the more of a down payment you’ll be able to save which will result in a lower monthly mortgage payment.
 If you can wait until you’ve saved up a 20% down payment, then you’ll also avoid wasting that $60-150/month payment for PMI.